awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

 To express a US phone number in E\.164 format, add the '\+' prefix and the country code in front of the number\.
 For example, for a US number:
 +  \+1\-800\-555\-1212

 In the UK and many other countries internationally, local dialing requires the addition of a 0 in front of the subscriber number\.
 However, to use E\.164 formatting, this 0 must be removed\.
 A number such as 020 718 xxxxx in the UK would be formatted as \+44 20 718 xxxxx\.

-Phone numbers that are not formatted in E\.164 may work, but it depends on the phone or handset that is being used as well as the carrier from which the call is originated\.

 When you place calls from the CCP using Amazon Connect the CCP provides the correct formatting for numbers automatically\.

+**Important**
+Phone numbers that are not formatted in E\.164 will not work\.
+They will also result in a breach of [ Amazon Connect Service Terms and conditions](http://aws.amazon.com/service-terms/) for acceptable use which may result in your service being suspended\.

 ## How to specify a custom caller ID number using a [Call phone number](call-phone-number.md) block<a name="call-number-block-how-it-works"></a>